SalesConnection/Caction-Support/docs/Import_Project.md

        <img src="img/Import_Customer_Step_2.png" alt="Import Customer Step 2">
      </p>

-  3. Fill out the details of the new customers.
+  3. Fill out the details of the new projects.
 Available column fields may differ depending on your company’s system setup.<br>
      a.
 The details include:<br>
         - Customer Name<br>
         - Company Name<br>